Sylvia Rivera Law Project: Areas of work

 SRLP's organizers, lawyers and grassroots activists work on a variety of issues, including prison abolition, reform of gender-segregated facilities, and identity documents, as well as name changes, health care advocacy, ID replacement, criminal history, prisoner rights, access to gender affirming garments and hormones in prison, immigration relief such as asylum or U/T Visas, naturalization, and other legal and social services.

 Much of the SRLP's work centers around legislative reform, especially surrounding prisons and what sends people there.
 Founder Dean Spade is particularly interested in the intersection of race and sexuality/gender expression, and crime related to these issues.
 As he puts it, hate crime laws "focus on punishment and have not bee shown to actually prevent bias-motivated violence...
 Hate criminology laws strengthen and legitimize the criminal punishment system, a system that targets the very people that these laws are supposedly passed to protect.
 The criminal punishment system has the same biases (racism, sexism, homophobia, transphobia, ableism, xenophobia) that advocates of these laws want to eliminate."

 Impact

 In the court case Rodriguez v.
 Johnson et al., 20-year-old transgender woman Alyssa Rodriguez was incarcerated at the Red Hook Residential Center under the Office of Children and Family Services in Dutchess County, New York.
-Under their care, Rodriguez was denied her hormonal treatment, and disciplined for her effeminate gender expression.
+Under their care, Rodriguez was denied her hormonal treatment, and disciplined for her feminine gender expression.
 SRLP, in association with Lambda Legal, won Rodriguez a substantial sum of cash in return for the emotional distress imposed on her.